vickmuir/Backup/upgrade-backup-agent-linux.md

    ```
    {:pre}

-6. Answer the prompts by selecting your language, selecting `N` for not registering the computer as a new host, and `A` to encrypt data using the Integrated encryption method.
+6. Answer the prompts by selecting your language, selecting `N` for not registering the computer as a new host, and `A` to encrypt data by using the Integrated encryption method.

 7. If the installation is successful, it is recorded in `/opt/BUAgent/Install.log`.